redhat-appstudio/tssc-sample-templates/README.md

 ## Usage in backstage

-Add the following to your `app-config.yaml` file in your backstage configuration
+Add the following to your `app-config.yaml` file in your backstage configuration:

 ```yaml
     - type: url